italia/eudi-wallet-it-docs/docs/en/authentic-sources.rst

     - The PID/(Q)EAA Provider MUST provide to the Authentic Source an evidence that

         - the request for Users attributes is related to data about themselves.
-        - the request for User attributes comes from a valid and authentic Wallet Instance.
+        - the request for User attributes comes from a valid Wallet Instance.

     - The PID/(Q)EAA Provider MUST make available to the Authentic Source an e-service for notifications on attributes availability and validity status (revocation or updates).
 The Authentic Source MUST use this e-service to send the PID/(Q)EAA Provider both notifications on the availability of the User's attributes as well as those relating to the attributes validity status.
     - The protocol flow MUST ensure integrity, authenticity, and non-repudiation of the exchanged data between the Authentic Source and the PID/(Q)EAA Provider.